datarobot-oss/react-base-app/README.md

 npm run build
 ```

+### Note.js server

+There is a `server.js` file that contains all the Node.js server functionality, including examples of how to communicate with the DataRobot and handle routes.

+### React app

+You can find the base React application in the `./client` directory.
+It includes examples of working with images, CSS, and making API calls.
+You can run this application locally by executing `npm start` inside the `client` directory.
+Ensure the server is running as described in the Setup section.

 ## Add and use runtime parameters

 To add runtime parameters, create a `metadata.yaml` file in your application source folder.
 Here is an example of a `DEPLOYMENT_ID` that creates an environment variable called `MLOPS_RUNTIME_PARAM_DEPLOYMENT_ID`: